Emmotes/ic_spoilers/docs/grimm.md

     "id": 2261,
     "flavour_text": "",
     "description": {
         "desc": "Grimm gains the Hunter role, and Giants become his Favored Foe.
-Grimm deals $amount% more damage against his Favored Foe, and all boss enemies also count as Giants for the purposes of all abilities that care about such things"
+Grimm deals $(not_buffed amount)% more damage against his Favored Foe, and all boss enemies also count as Giants for the purposes of all abilities that care about such things"
     },
     "effect_keys": [
         {